Radiation retinopathy: Signs and symptoms

 Clinically, affected people may not have symptoms or may complain of decreased visual acuity.
 Ophthalmic examination may reveal signs of retinal vascular disease, including cotton-wool spots, retinal bleeds, microaneurysms, perivascular sheathing, capillary telangiectasis, macular edema, and disc edema.
 Capillary non perfusion, documented by fluorescein angiography, is commonly present, and extensive retinal ischemia can lead to neovascularization of the retina, iris, and disc.
 Staging of radiation retinopathy has been proposed.

 Pathophysiology

 Radiation retinopathy is very similar to other vascular diseases.
 Diabetes and radiation primarily damage the retinal capillaries.
 Diabetes results in early loss of pericytes and thickening of the basement membrane.
 Radiation however, damages the endothelial cells.

-Diagnosis

 Treatment

 The management of radiation retinopathy is similar to that for diabetic retinopathy and includes focal laser therapy to reduce macular edema or panretinal photocoagulation to treat zones of ischemia and neovascularization.
 Anti-vascular endothelial growth factors have been recently used for the treatment of radiation retinopathy.
 Monitoring of visual acuity in all cases and early referral to the ophthalmologist is warranted.